Orsted, the World’s Offshore Wind Giant, Gets Serious About Solar

-Ørsted, a developer synonymous with offshore wind, will have a novel experience in 2021: all of the new power plants it completes will be onshore, and most will involve solar panels.
+Ørsted, a developer synonymous with offshore wind, will have a novel experience in 2021: All of the new power plants it completes will be onshore, and most will involve solar panels.

-Since building the world’s first offshore wind project 30 years ago off the coast of Denmark, no company has played a bigger role in transforming that technology into a competitive form of power generation.
-Yet as Ørsted cements its position in emerging offshore wind markets like the U.S. and Taiwan, the Danish company is also focusing on a new opportunity: North America’s sunny skies.
+Since building the world’s first offshore wind project 30 years ago off the coast of Denmark, no other company has played a bigger role in transforming that technology into a competitive form of power generation.
+Yet as Ørsted cements its position in emerging offshore wind markets such as the U.S. and Taiwan, the Danish company is also focusing on a new opportunity: North America’s sunny skies.

 As of today, Ørsted has not completed a major solar project anywhere in the world, and it has just a single battery project in the U.K. to its name.
-Fast forward a year, however, and things will look very different.
+Fast-forward a year, however, and things will look very different.

 Ørsted is currently building two huge solar arrays in Texas and Alabama, totaling nearly 700 megawatts.
-Particularly striking is the 460-megawatt Permian Energy Center in West Texas, which will sell its solar power to ExxonMobil, and includes a 40-megawatt battery system.
+Particularly striking is the 460-megawatt Permian Energy Center in West Texas, which will sell its solar power to ExxonMobil and includes a 40-megawatt battery system.

 If its 2021 construction schedule holds, Ørsted will catapult into the upper echelon of U.S. PV developers in terms of capacity built in a single year, joining the ranks of heavyweights like First Solar and NextEra Energy.
-Whether Ørsted can sustain its solar pipeline at anything approaching that level remains to be seen.
+Whether Ørsted can sustain its solar pipeline at anything approaching that level remains to be seen, however.

 “Solar is the fastest-growing power generation technology in the world,” Vishal Kapadia, chief financial officer of Ørsted’s onshore business, said in an interview.
 Going forward, the company's investments will spread across a "regionally and technologically diverse pipeline."